miron/pelican/content/2022-06-21-python-in-the-browser.md

-Title: "Python in the Browser"
+Title: Python in the Browser
 Date: 2022-06-21
 Category: Python
 Tags: pyscript